glpi-project/java-library-glpi/README.md

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/glpi-project/java-library-glpi/issues).

+## Professional Services

+The GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
+We provide special training, bug fixes with editor subscription, contributions for new features, and more.

+Obtain a personalized service experience, associated with benefits and opportunities.

 ## Copying

+* **Name**: [GLPI](https://glpi-project.org/) is a registered trademark of [Teclib'](http://www.teclib-edition.com/en/).
 * **Code**: you can redistribute it and/or modify it under the terms of the GNU General Public License ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)).
 * **Documentation**: released under Attribution 4.0 International ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).